codeofthemanikuttys/TechSupportForGoogleProducts__DiscussionWithSrinivasanPichai/README.md

 I know there are other ways to do it, but this is my preferred method.

-(Please see a sample email I sent recently in the /data folder.)
+(Please see a sample email I sent recently in the /data folder.
+As I clarified, the screenshot is not a screenshot of my own computer -- it is a screenshot I downloaded from the Web.)